National Domestic Violence Awareness Month

 - Post the number for the U.S. Domestic Violence Hotline (1-800-799-7233) somewhere visible and save the number in your phone in case you ever need to share it.
 If someone is in immediate danger, call 9-1-1.

-- Download this tip sheet on the effect that adverse childhood experiences, like experiencing domestic violence, can have on adolescent pregnancy.
+- Read, download, and share our tip sheet on the effects that adverse childhood experiences, like experiencing domestic violence, can have on adolescent pregnancy.

 - Help your youth learn what a healthy relationship looks like.
 Check out this toolkit designed to incorporate adolescent relationship abuse prevention into adolescent pregnancy prevention programming.

 Domestic violence thrives in silence.
-Act this month to help break the cycle.
+Speak out and act this month to help break the cycle.